Home

 Q. I would like a brochure, can you send me one?

 A. Because we have such an extensive portfolio of products it is impossible to carry brochures for every product advertised on this website.
 We do however try to publish as much information on each product as is available (often more than contained in a sales brochure).
 Sometimes we will even publish a link to a brochure where possible.
-If we haven't offered a brochure, it's probably quicker to call the manufacturer and order a brochure by calling the following numbers -
+If we haven't offered a brochure, it's probably quicker to call the manufacturer and order a brochure by calling them direct.
+To assist here are some popular numbers -

 Mira - Tel: 0800 975 8790 (Literature Hotline) Fax request: 0800 975 8791